-Namely, brands are locking in to DTC as a method to extend their reach and create customer “stickiness” through flexible and speedy fulfillment options, order accuracy, personalization, and other offerings that connect with today’s shifting consumer beliefs.
+Namely, brands are locking in DTC ecommerce as a method to extend their reach and create customer “stickiness” through flexible and speedy fulfillment options, order accuracy, personalization, and other offerings that connect with today’s shifting consumer beliefs.

-A large part of that is having order management software that can guide sustainable delivery and sourcing practices.
-For example, there are tools that help you quickly identify how to consolidate delivery trips or draw on nearshore suppliers when necessary.
-These order management technologies not only reduce the impact on the environment, but can also help you save big on shipping and labor.
+A large part of that is having order management systems that can guide sustainable delivery and sourcing practices.
+For example, some tools help you quickly identify how to consolidate delivery trips or draw on nearshore suppliers when necessary.

 Emerging trends like DTC ecommerce present logistical inventory challenges and inflated costs for businesses that try to retrofit old fulfillment technologies that weren’t built to manage the complexities of it all.